Articles

 What are Executive Function (EF) skills?

 Executive Function skills are a range of daily mental processes that allow us to plan, focus attention, remember instructions, and juggle multiple tasks successfully.
-These skills allow us to play with ideas in our head, think before we act, face new and unforeseen challenges, resist temptations, and stay focused (Diamond, 2013).
+These skills allow us to play with ideas in our heads, think before we act, face new and unforeseen challenges, resist temptations, and stay focused (Diamond, 2013).

 There are three main areas of executive function, all of which we work on at LDS.
 They are: